subquery/subql/docs/README.md

       <li>
         <div class="title">What is SubQuery?</div>
         <div class="content">
-          <p>SubQuery is an open source project that allows developers to build queries to extract data from blockchains to power their applications. </p>
+          <p>SubQuery is an open source project that allows developers to index, transform, and query Substrate chain data to power their applications.</p>
           <a class="more" href="faqs/faqs.html#what-is-subquery">READ MORE</a>
         </div>
       </li>